singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - No join is preferred in BigQuery
 - The data should be denormalized
 - Denormalizing in BigQuery can be done with **nested and repeated columns**
-- Security can be applied at a project level or dataset level but NOT at table level.
+- Security can be applied at a project level or dataset or at table level.
-- Authorized views allows to share query results without giving access to the underlying data
+- _Authorized views_ allows to share query results without giving access to the underlying data
 - Caching time = 24 hrs
 - No prices from data fetched from cache.
 - Can directly run query on cloud storage.
 No need for dataflow.
 - BQ is optimised for reads
-- Streaming IP is payable
 - **BigQuery Data Transfer Service** can only transfer data into BigQuery, not out of it
 - You can load data into BigQuery via two options: batch loading (free) and streaming (costly).
 - When using the Cloud Console, files loaded from a local data source cannot exceed 10 MB.
-- BigQuery tables can act as data sink in both batch and streaming mode
-- BigQuery maintains a seven-day history of changes so that you can query a point-in time snapshot of data
+- BigQuery maintains a 7 day history of changes so that you can query a point-in time snapshot of data
 - Wildcard tables - Used if you want to union all similar tables with similar names. ’*’ (e.g. project.dataset.Table*)
 - **Partitioning > Table Sharding**: When you have multiple wildcard tables, best option is to shard it into single partitioned table.
 Time and cost efficient
 - Types of queries -